 In the framework of this project, our tasks are to

 – Identify the legal procedures and concrete processes for the reception of LGBTQI+ refugees;

-– to equip the structures involved with the necessary tools for the reception and orientation of these people;
+– Equip the structures involved with the necessary tools for the reception and orientation of these people;

-– to raise awareness of the situation of LGBTQI+ refugees;
+– Raise awareness of the situation of LGBTQI+ refugees;

 With the RainboWelcome project, we and our partners intend to provide useful advice to various organisations and the professionals working in them.
 We are therefore creating different tools that will be made available in different languages, for everyone and free of charge, on the project website.

 As the first step in our project, the RainboWelcome study on the reception of LGBTQIA+ refugees in Europe provides an overview and critical analysis of the current regulatory frameworks and procedures related to protection and asylum claims based on sexual orientation or gender identity.

 The study is available in English, French, Dutch, Spanish, Italian and Catalan below: